collaborative-economics-lab/site/_posts/2024-09-28-node-sales.md

 **Key Takeaways:**

-* **Demand Must Precede Supply:** Building without a proven need is a fool's errand.
+* **Demand Must Precede Supply:** Building without a proven need is a fool's errand. (some exceptions apply, see [reflexivity, and how markets can create momentum - George Soros](https://www.youtube.com/watch?v=oCaCrWzFPYY))
 * **Flexibility Is Essential:** Locked-in costs are a ball and chain that can drag a project under.
 * **Economic Principles Matter:** Supply and demand dynamics are not optional considerations; they are the bedrock of any successful venture.